PawanKumar7/Flight_Booking/README.md

 7. Data is communicating from angular as well

 8. AZURE:
-   a.
-Both microservices deployed on azure
+9. Both microservices deployed on azure
-   b.
-For both microservice, 1 server created and 1 DB created
-   c. data is communicating between microservice URL and Database
-   d.
-Azure API Gateway implemented
+10.For both microservice, 1 server created and 1 DB created 11.Data is communicating between microservice URL and Database 12.Azure API Gateway implemented
-   e.
-Data is communicating with Gateway URL as well
-   f.
-Azure function created and practiced
+13.Data is communicating with Gateway URL as well 14.Azure function created and practiced
-   g.
-VM created
+15.VM created